A Theory of Atomic Beamforming: Atomic Beamforming with a Single Vapor Cell

-Analogous to the definition of classical antenna aperture, $A_q$ can be interpreted as the \emph{atomic aperture} of this small quantum antenna.
-Unlike classical counterparts, the atomic aperture $L^2e^{-\chi_l L}$ exhibits a tradeoff as regulated by the cell length $L$.
-For sufficiently small $L$, the limited number of participating Rydberg atoms results in reduced sensitivity to external electric fields, thereby decreasing atomic aperture.
-Conversely, for longer vapor cells (yet still smaller than $\lambda_l$), exponential attenuation of the probe laser along the vapor cell diminishes sensitivity, also leading to a reduced atomic aperture.
-Hence, an intermediate vapor cell length is preferred to maximize the atomic aperture.
-By setting the derivative of $A_q(L)$ to 0, the optimal vapor cell length is found to be
+which has units of area.
+This factor can be interpreted as the atomic aperture of the small quantum antenna, in analogy to the effective aperture of a classical antenna.
+Unlike its classical counterpart, the atomic aperture exhibits a tradeoff controlled by the cell length $L$.
+When the cell is too short, only a limited number of Rydberg atoms participate in the sensing process, which weakens the response to external electric fields.
+For longer vapor cells (yet still shorter than $\lambda_l$), the exponential attenuation of the probe laser also reduces the receiver sensitivity.
+Therefore, an intermediate cell length is required to maximize the atomic aperture.
+By setting the derivative ${\rm d}A_q/{\rm d}L$ to 0, the optimal cell length is given by